-The best stocks to buy now are directly correlated to the Fed’s decision to increase interest rates and fight inflation.
+The top 10 best stocks to buy now are directly correlated to the Fed’s decision to increase interest rates and fight inflation.
 Consequently, the higher-rate environment won’t treat every company similarly.
 Today’s economy will certainly serve as a catalyst for some companies and an obstacle for many more.
 Therefore, we have compiled a list of the companies that should benefit from today’s trends and outperform the broader market indices over the next five to 10 years.

 Is Now A Good Time To Buy Stocks?

-Investors in tune with the market are painfully aware of how volatile Wall Street has been throughout 2022.
+Investors in tune with the market are painfully aware of how volatile Wall Street has been over the last year.
 Dating back to the fourth quarter of 2021, in fact, almost all of today’s major indices are down considerably.
-The S&P 500 index, which tracks the performance of 500 of the most prolific companies in the United States, is down about 24.7% year-to-date.
-The Nasdaq Composite index, on the other hand, is down a much less modest 39.3% year-to-date.
+The S&P 500 index, which tracks the performance of 500 of the most prolific companies in the United States, is down about 838 points year-to-date.
+The Nasdaq Composite index, on the other hand, is down considerably more.

-In each case, inflation and the looming threat of a recession have tempered forward-looking guidance.
+In almost every case, inflation and the looming threat of a recession have tempered forward-looking guidance.
 The Nasdaq, in particular, has been hit hard because of the tech industry’s growth-oriented dependence on borrowing capital.
-As the cost of borrowing increases, unprofitable companies will have a harder time making money.
+As the cost of borrowing increases, unprofitable companies have a harder time making money.

 The impending inflationary economy will make it more difficult for businesses of all sizes to surpass previous earnings reports, and stock prices are reflecting as much.
 Shares of just about every equity on the market are down year to date, which begs the question: Is now a good time to buy stocks?